-Kensington Woods, a workforce housing development, has transitioned to clean energy with its 210-panel rooftop solar array.
+Kensington Woods is a workforce housing development.
+The complex transitioned to clean energy with its 214-panel rooftop solar array.
 The array will generate enough solar power to offset the carbon sequestered by 40 acres of forests each year.
+The 67.2-kilowatt array produces 74,499 kilowatt hours of solar power each year.
 Read more

 Apartments / Housing

 Solar is an excellent way to reduce the total cost of ownership of housing, whether it is an assisted living or retirement community, apartment complex, or affordable housing.

 Apartments by their nature have strong, year-round domestic hot water needs, which make them an excellent fit for solar hot water systems.
 Solar hot water offers:

 - Up to 80% of year-round hot water needs for a building.

 - Integrates with any existing water heating solution: oil, electric, propane, or natural gas.

 - A guaranteed ROI for building owners,sometimes in as little as 3-5 years to ‘simple payback’

 Solar photovoltaic (PV) technology produces electricity for a building (vs. meeting water heating demands).
 It allows a business to generate clean electricity on its rooftop (or land) at a very predictable cost-per-kilowatt-hour that is generally less than currently paid to the utility.
 When the sun is out, the panels make power.
 When the sun goes down, the business consumes electricity from the grid.
 Grid consumption versus production is reconciled monthly and credits carry forward up to a year.

 Air source heat pumps are also a great fit for buildings, as they offer a way to meet space heating needs either using grid-power, or, preferably, power from a solar PV array.
 Also consider EV charging units to attract the growing pool of tenants who desire a way to re-charge their electric vehicles.